composor/awesome-composi/README.md

 ## Client Side Routing

 Composi does not have its own router.
 That is beyond the scope of the aim of the project.
+However, we do have a separate router that we like to use with Composi called [composi-router](https://www.npmjs.com/package/composi-router).

-Instead you can use any of the popular client side routing libraries for that purpose:
+You could also use any of the following popular client side routing libraries:

 - [Universal Router](https://www.kriasoft.com/universal-router/)
 - [Page](http://visionmedia.github.io/page.js/)